 1.1 Block Power - Annual Average Amount

-The annual average amount of Firm Requirements Power priced at Tier 1 Rates shall equal the lesser of «Customer Name»’s RHWM, or «Customer Name»’s Net Requirement forecast stated in section 1.2 of Exhibit A. By September 15, 2011, and by September 15 of each Fiscal Year thereafter, BPA shall fill in the table below with such amounts, rounded to three decimal places, for the upcoming Fiscal Year.
+The annual average amount of Firm Requirements Power priced at Tier 1 Rates shall equal the lesser of «Customer Name»’s CHWM, or «Customer Name»’s Net Requirement forecast stated in section 1.2 of Exhibit A. By September 15, 2028, and by September 15 of each Fiscal Year thereafter, BPA shall fill in the table below with such amounts, rounded to three decimal places, for the upcoming Fiscal Year.

 Drafter’s Note: Leave table blank at contract signing: